 On Sunday, Nov.
-25, EU leaders backed U.K. Prime Minister Theresa May’s Brexit plan and the U.K. Parliament is expected to vote on it in December.
-The 500-page draft withdrawal agreement includes commitments on citizens’ rights, a proposed 21-month transition period after March 29, 2019, and details on a 39 billion GBP “divorce bill.”
-Ambassadors from the remaining 27 EU member states may form an emergency summit to possibly sign off on the agreement later this month.
+25, EU leaders backed U.K. Prime Minister Theresa May’s Brexit plan.
+The 500-page draft withdrawal agreement included commitments on citizens’ rights, a proposed 21-month transition period after March 29, 2019, and details on a 39 billion GBP “divorce bill.”
+The UK Members of the Parliament rejected the withdrawal agreement, and the deal for the UK to leave the EU has been extended to October 31, 2019.

 Brexit may have significant impact on data flows between the U.K and EU.
 The IAPP has been on the beat, working to answer privacy and data protection professionals’ pressing questions.